jenniferjack/ReactJSNews/posts/2016-01-15-bring-your-animations-to-life-with-physics.markdown

 Improve your user's experience with animations.
 Learn about CSS and Javascript animations and when to use them.
 <!--more-->

-#### Getting started with animations
+#### Getting started with animation

-To animate is to transition the user interface from one display to another.
-Animation enhances user experience, providing feeback to user actions and making screens that haven't been introduced before easier to understand.
+Animation can be defined as, "The act, process, or result of imparting life, interest, spirit, motion, or activity."
+By applying the illusion of motion and change, a static component can quickly be brought to life.
+With regards to the evergrowing app development scene, animation is being used by designers and developers to differentiate their creations from those of their competitors.

+Animations provide feeback to the actions of a user, and can greatly enhance a user's experience as they transition from one visual display to another.
+Animations serve a number of purposes, including transition, focus, and delight:
+1) Transition: by accentuating a smooth movement between two visual states, a user can become familiar with the introduction of a new screen.
+A smooth transition makes it easier for a user to become acclimated to a new interface.

 An example can be seen with this [React Material UI datepicker](http://www.material-ui.com/#/components/date-picker).
 The animations respond to user input and inform the user with transitions that show they are moving back or forward when they change month or select a date.